ckopec-dev/Stem-Cheatsheets/Git.md

 `$ git clone https://github.com/libgit2/libgit2`

-This implicity adds an origin remote.
+This implicity sets the origin remotes.
+Origins are usually where the "main" code is hosted (e.g. github)

 ### Add an existing project to Github